bakins/minikube-prometheus-demo/README.md

   this is fine, but we'd do something more persistent for other use cases.

-Deploy the deployment by running `kubectl create -f prometheus-deployment.yaml`.
+Deploy the deployment by running `kubectl apply -f prometheus-deployment.yaml`.
 You can see this by running `kubectl get deployments --namespace=monitoring`.